codebar/tutorials/python/lesson4/tutorial.md

 independent of such things.
 Defining tasks as functions reduces the need to copy and paste the same code multiple times to achieve the same effect.
-Simply calling the function multiple times makes it much easier to not only write code, but to read it also.
+Simply calling the function multiple times makes it much easier to not only write code, but to read it as well.

 Using functions also makes it a lot easier to fix and change code.
 If you are performing the same tasks in multiple places and discover a bug, without